Morning Routines: How to Rise Like a Phoenix

 Extra tools that may help relax you

 The second thing I do after rising is journaling.
 It does not have to be a long entry.
-You can use the 5-minute journal technique which consists of:
+You can use a blank journal, or one with prompts to help you start.

 Make your bed